 The tarot Queens are complex characters.
 They show us all the facets of womanhood, and are just as relevant today as when the tarot was first used as a divinatory tool.
 Unlike the Kings, the Queens are very much self-contained.
 The Kings need to demonstrate their ability to lead and rule, whereas the Queens know that they don't have to prove anything.
 Their skills become evident in the way they lead their lives.

-The Queen of Pentacles, also known as the Queen of Coins, is the epitome of the 'earth mother' and is closely aligned to the Empress.
+The Queen of Pentacles, also known as the Queen of Coins, and in playing cards, the Queen of Diamonds, is the epitome of the 'earth mother' and is closely aligned to the Empress.
 Come into her kitchen and get to know her.

 This Queen sits on her heavily carved throne surrounded by symbols of life and abundance.
 The carvings depict angels, goats and fruit.
 The arms of the throne, at least the visible left one, is cast in the shape of an animal's horn.
 The throne is angled toward the left of the card, so we see her in three-quarter profile.
 The Queen is wearing a white under tunic with a rich, red robe.
 Her crown is moderately ornate and appears to be topped with an orange caterpillar.
 From the crown falls a greenish- yellow veil.
 She softly gazes down at the large gold pentacle she is holding with both hands.
 The sky is yellow, suggesting either sunset or sunrise.
 In the distance is a range of blue mountains.
 In the bottom left of the card, a hare or rabbit leaps towards the viewer.

 Symbolism of the Queen of Coins

 Abundance, growth, life and death

 In a Reading